S0M3N/Mac-Calculator-python/README.md

 A simple python tkinter calulator having mac calculator theme, which is able to do most of the calculation works like addition, substraction, multiplication, division.

-Also have clear, squaring and square-rootoptions.
+Also have clear, squaring and square-root options.

 ## Usage